stefangolubov/poc-dg/k8s/nexus/README.md

 #### **Trivy CLI Caching (applies to all workflows)**

-All workflows now use a persistent Trivy CLI cache stored on the self-hosted runner (by default at `C:/trivy-cache`).
+All workflows now use a persistent Trivy CLI cache stored on the self-hosted runner (by default at `C:/trivy-cache/<version>`).
-- **On the first run:** Trivy is downloaded and cached.
+- **On the first run:** Trivy is downloaded and cached per version.
 - **On subsequent runs:** The cached Trivy binary is reused, speeding up workflow execution.

 No manual steps are required; the workflow will create and manage the cache automatically.
+**All workflows are now standardized to use Trivy CLI version `0.64.0`.**
+If you previously used a different version in any workflow, this has been unified for consistency.

 #### **Vulnerability Push Override and Trivy Version Selection (Admin workflow only)**